mcdonaldp2/navbar-offcanvas/README.md

 # offcanvas-navbar
-  * A responsive nav bar example using bootstrap 4. instead of elements collapsing down into the page, the page shifts over to the left to display navbar items.
+  * A responsive nav bar example using bootstrap 4. instead of elements collapsing down into the page, the page shifts over to display navbar items.